kaflesudip/grabfeed/README.md

-Python package to detect and return RSS feeds for a given website.
+Python package to detect and return RSS / Atom feeds for a given website.
 It has been tested with major blogging platforms.

 1. You enter a URL.
-2. Grabfeed detects and returns RSS feed URL for the website.
+2. Grabfeed detects and returns RSS / Atom feed URL for the website.

 Installation
 ============